 Dhanbad Jharkhand, India Travel Guide

-The Indian Institute of Technology (Indian School of Mines), Dhanbad (IIT-ISM) is a prestigious engineering and research center created in 1926.
+The Indian Institute of Technology (Indian School of Mines), Dhanbad (IIT-ISM) is a prestigious engineering and investigation center created in 1926.
 Though it isn't a typical tourist attraction with tours, its campus is historically significant.
 You can observe the architecture and academic atmosphere from public areas.
 It represents Dhanbad's intellectual contribution to India's development.

 The immediate Dhanbad area does not contain archaeological sites or ruins of major significance for tourists.
 Its development dates mainly from the late 19th and early 20th centuries.